 Applicants should ask their academic advisor to write one of the two letters of recommendation, specifying the student’s qualifications to carry out the proposed work and the educational content of the trip.
 Budgets should be limited to travel and related expenses, including personal field equipment.

 Proposals that are archival in nature or museum based will not normally be considered.
 The proposed work should be dissertation directed to the extent possible given the applicant’s year in the doctoral program.

 The competition is open to U.S. citizens and residents wishing to carry out research anywhere in the world.
 Foreign applicants must either be based at a U.S. institution or plan to carry out their work in the United States.

 When appropriate, the applicant should provide assurances that safety measures will be taken for potentially hazardous projects.
 When necessary, the applicant and his or her supervisor should discuss the field training that will be provided and the provisions for experienced supervision.
 Funding is contingent on successful applicants demonstrating that required permits and permissions have been secured.

 Amounts will depend on travel costs but will ordinarily be in the range of several hundred dollars up to about $5,000.
 Grants are payable to the individual applicant.
 Lewis and Clark Fund grants are taxable income, but the Society is not required to report payments.
 It is recommended that grant recipients discuss their reporting obligations with their tax advisors.

-Application: February 1, with notification in May, for work in June and beyond.
+- February 1 (Monday, February 3, in 2014) with notification in May, for work in June and beyond.